MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 ### Platform landing zone vs. application landing zones

 An Azure landing zone has two types of landings zones: platform landing zones and application landing zones.
-Platform landing zones are for the platform resources your applications need.
-Application landing zones are environments for your applications.

-In the conceptual architecture, platform landing zones are the subscriptions under the 'Platform' management group.
-The application landing zones are the subscriptions under the "Landing zone" management group.

 **Platform landing zone:** A platform landing zones are subscriptions that provide centralized services to workloads and applications.
 A central team or several central teams aligned to function (networking, identity) manage these subscriptions.
 Platform landing zones provide key services to workloads and applications.
 Consolidating these key services often improves operational efficiency.